-When developing transferable courses (#s 1-99) it is necessary to cite (in the course outline proposal) a *lower division parallel course taught at California State University (CSU) or the University of California (UC).
-If a course from CSU is cited and it is an acceptable parallel, the Articulation Officer designates the course as CSU transferable after approval of the Cabrillo Curriculum Committee.
+When developing transferable courses (#s 1-99) it is necessary to cite (in the course outline new or modified proposal- "Comparable Transfer Courses") a *lower division parallel course taught at California State University (CSU) or the University of California (UC).
+If a course from CSU is cited and it is an acceptable parallel, the Articulation Officer designates the course as CSU transferable after approval by the Cabrillo Curriculum Committee.
 If a course from UC is cited, the Articulation Officer must submit the course outline to the UC Office of the President (UCOP) for approval.
-Courses are submitted to UC once a year during the fall semester.
+Courses are submitted to UC once a year during June with an appeal process/2nd review process in October.
 Until the course is approved by UCOP, the transfer credit line appears in both the schedule and catalog as: Transfer Credit: CSU; UC, pending review.
 Citing a lower division parallel is the best way to ensure that the course can be articulated or submitted for the IGETC or CSU General Education/Breadth requirements.

 ASSIST Maintenance Reports can be run to research where courses are taught--whether at a 4yr. or a CCC.
 To run a maintenance report:

 The report will show where a course is taught and other essential info for the lower division parallel.
 Look first for a UC, then a CSU.
 You may also modify or broaden your title search and try again.